MENU

 CONTROLLED OXIDATION

-Changes in the chemical composition of the tea leaf, under the influence of human or nature, from the moment of picking to the moment of brewing are called Oxidation.
+Changes in the chemical composition of the tea leaf, under the influence of humans or nature, from the moment of picking to the moment of brewing are called Oxidation.
 But if we speak about oxidation, as a part of tea leaf processing, this is controlled chemical changes inside the tea leaf to achieve needed flavours and tastes.

 FIXING